massgov/mayflower/packages/assets/README.md

 # Mayflower Assets
 The styles provided by this package require compiling with a tool that supports the [npm sass package](https://www.npmjs.com/package/sass).

 ## License
-Please note that the fonts and the svg-icons are licensed only for the usage on websites that are **owned by the Commonwealth of Massachusetts**.
-Mayflower is currently using a licensed web font Texta and purchased [Smashing Icons](https://smashicons.com/) for some icons.
+Please note that the icons are licensed only for the usage on websites that are **owned by the Commonwealth of Massachusetts**.
+Mayflower is currently using a licensed icon set purchased through [Smashing Icons](https://smashicons.com/).

-## Texta License
-Fontspring grants Licensee a perpetual, worldwide, non-exclusive and non-transferrable license to install the Texta as webfont on Websites that are owned by the Commonwealth of Massachusetts using the @font-face selector in CSS files.
-For other usage, you may have to acquire an additional license through Fontsprint.
-For more details about Texta's terms of use, please refer to our [web font license](https://www.fontspring.com/lic/htswufoczd).

 ## Publishing Instructions
 >To publish the package, you will have to be a collaborator or have access to the [@massds/mayflower-assets npm package](https://www.npmjs.com/package/@massds/mayflower-assets).